 As a facet of CSS3 it’s now easier than ever for designers to implement a drop shadow anywhere on the page.
 Box text and box-style elements have been given respective properties to render clear-cut shadow effects.

 The text-shadow syntax is very easy to memorize and follows along as box-shadow.
 With images now unnecessary in rendering these effects, web developers can focus on expanding these basic ideas further.
-I personally love Matt Hamm’s page curls which were developed entirely with CSS3.
-You can find all the code on his website to duplicate the effect and implement a similar style onto your own pages.

 9. Dynamic Typography